-NEONGOBY addresses the performance challenge using two ideas.
-First, NEONGOBY provides two checking modes, enabling a user to select the mode best suited for her alias analysis, test program, and workload.
+NEONGOBY addresses these challenges using three ideas.
+First, it provides two checking modes, enabling a user to select the mode best suited for her alias analysis, test program, and workload.
 In the offline mode, NEONGOBY logs pointer definitions to disk when running a test program, and checks the log after the test run finishes.
 Since checking does not slow down the test run, NEONGOBY affords to check more thoroughly: it checks alias queries on pointers potentially in different functions, or interprocedural queries.
 However, the logging overhead in the offline mode may be high, so NEONGOBY offers another mode to reduce overhead.
-In the online mode, NEONGOBY checks alias queries on pointers only in the same function, or intraprocedural queries3, with efficient inlined assertions, but it may miss some bugs the offline mode catches.
+In the online mode, NEONGOBY checks alias queries on pointers only in the same function, or intraprocedural queries,3 with efficient inlined assertions, but it may miss some bugs the offline mode catches.